 Being a mom is rarely a simple task.
 From big-picture, long-term issues to the routine day-to-day stresses all parents face, it’s even more difficult to manage your family’s life as a single mom.

 In order to prioritize your family but still get outside the home and prove you can achieve great things, you may be on the hunt for a job that can provide but still give you the flexibility you need for your family.

 We’ve compiled a list of seven types of jobs for single moms as well as full-time careers for single moms.
-Take a look and see if any of these pique your interest.
+Whether you have a college degree or not, take a look and see if any of these pique your interest.

 The 6 Best Jobs for Single Moms

-One great job for single moms is working retail for three important reasons:
+One great job for single moms with or without a degree is working retail for three important reasons:

 - No degree necessary.
 Retail jobs are some of best jobs for single moms with no degree, as they can provide a comfortable lifestyle for moms who didn’t go the college route (or who may be working on earning their degree currently).